 PERFORMANCE MEASURES FOR LEVELS OF SERVICE 2017-18 2018-19 2019-20 2020-21 2021-28 The targets (performance measures) listed below (in lower case) are Target Target Target Target Target the detailed goals for each level of service over the next three years Annual Plan Year 1 Year 2 Year 3 Years 4-10 INVESTIGATIONS AND ADVICE Undertake investigations in relation to identified or potential flooding or erosion hazards, identify mitigation measures and consult with affected communities.
 Develop works and funding measures where appropriate.
 1 2 2 2 2 per year Provide river and drainage advice in relation to emerging flooding and erosion problems as required.
-18 18 18 18 18 per year In accordance with the programme identified in the table on page 62, carry out and report to Council on audits of schemes, identifying any deficiencies in inspection and maintenance activity that materially impact service delivery.
-New measure 1 0 2 1-3 In accordance with the programme identified in the table on page 62, carry out and report to technical and rating classification reviews of schemes, assessing whether current levels of service meet the needs of the community and that the associated funding model is equitable.
-New measure 2 1 4 0-1 In accordance with the programme identified in the table on page 62, produce operations and maintenance manuals that capture scheme history, operating context and the inspection and maintenance activities required to deliver the levels of service to the relevant communities.
-New measure 2 3 6 1-2 Survey rivers annually for identification and removal of obstacles presenting hazards to navigation and recreational use.
+18 18 18 18 18 per year In accordance with the programme identified in the Table on page 56, carry out and report to Council on audits of schemes, identifying any deficiencies in inspection and maintenance activity that materially impact service delivery. n/a 1 0 2 1-3 In accordance with the programme identified in the Table on page 56, carry out and report to technical and rating classification reviews of schemes, assessing whether current levels of service meet the needs of the community and that the associated funding model is equitable. n/a 2 1 4 0-1 In accordance with the programme identified in the Table on page 56, produce operations and maintenance manuals that capture scheme history, operating context and the inspection and maintenance activities required to deliver the levels of service to the relevant communities. n/a 2 3 6 1-2 Survey rivers annually for identification and removal of obstacles presenting hazards to navigation and recreational use.
 5 5 5 5 5 per year IMPLEMENTATION Respond to the need for urgent flood or erosion mitigation works in situations where there is insufficient time to identify appropriate contributions from those who will benefit from the scheme.
 1 1 1 1 1 per year Undertake investigations and designs, prepare engineering proposals for flood or erosion measures, and supervise works.
-10 10 10 10 10 per year Apply environmental grant funding assistance where criteria are satisfied.
+10 10 10 10 10 per year Apply Environmental Grant funding assistance where criteria are satisfied.
 10 10 10 10 10 per year